What Triggers Chocolate Cravings? Here’s the Surprising Truth

 7 – Food combinations

 Certain foods, when eaten together, can trigger cravings.
-So, if you often eat chocolate with another food, like cake or ice cream, you may start to crave chocolate when you see or smell those other foods.
+So, if you often eat chocolate with another food, like cake or ice cream, you may crave chocolate when you see or smell those other foods.

-Here are some more examples of foods that when eaten may trigger chocolate cravings:
+Here are some more examples of foods that, when eaten, may trigger chocolate cravings:

 • Fast food